Okerew/Neural-Web/README.md

 Find the correct version you want to build by downloading the whole repo `git clone https://github.com/Okerew/Neural-Web.git` and navigating to the correct version you want to build.

 #### Firstly
-Start by firstly generating embeddings with train_embedding.c file which you can compile like this `clang -o train_embeddings train_embeddings.c`, then run with `./train_embeddings` this should generate a embeddings file (custom_embeddings.txt) if you didn't change the name which then copy to the directory were you will be building the neural web, also copy your file with the vocabulary you can take one from the example folder.
+Start by firstly generating embeddings with train_embedding.c file which you can compile like this `clang -o train_embeddings train_embeddings.c`, then run with `./train_embeddings` this should generate a embeddings file (custom_embeddings.txt) if you didn't change the name which then copy to the directory were you will be building the neural web.

 #### Than to build do